mroderick/blog.jekyll/_posts/2014-08-28-cv-as-markdown.md

 # cv as markdown

 For a while I've had a [Bootstrap](http://getbootstrap.com) based cv on this site.
 While it showed that I am capable of writing HTML, it was a pain to edit.
-As most people will attest to, keeping your cv is one of their least favourite tasks.
+As most people will attest to, keeping your cv up to date is one of their least favourite tasks.
 Adding HTML doesn't make it any more enjoyable.

 I wanted to switch to having the source of my cv in [Markdown](http://daringfireball.net/projects/markdown/) for a number of reasons: